 General Policy Statement:

-The tools of collection should be applied in a logical, progressive sequence: reminder notices, telephone call, letter, follow-up action, work-out plans, repossession, and litigation.
-The Credit Union has procedures in place for the collection process that are compliant with Federal and state law.
-In addition to the policy guidelines, the Credit Union’s procedures will include action permitted and taken, outlined in the respective contractual agreements with the member.
+The tools of collection should be applied in a logical, progressive sequence: reminder notices, telephone calls, letters, follow-up action, work-out plans, repossession, and litigation.
+The [[CUname]] Credit Union has procedures in place for the collection process that are compliant with Federal and state law.
+The Credit Union will also consider and comply with the Servicemembers Civil Relief Act and Military Lending Act, when applicable (See Policy 7213).
+In addition to the policy guidelines, the Credit Union’s procedures will include actions permitted as outlined in the respective contractual agreements with the member.

-Guidelines:

-MORTGAGE SERVICING REQUIREMENTS. [[CUname]] (Credit Union) will follow all requirements of the Mortgage Servicing Rule published by the Consumer Financial Protection Bureau (CFPB) and the requirements, as they apply to the Credit Union, and the guidelines of the Credit Union’s Mortgage Servicing Policy.
+MORTGAGE SERVICING REQUIREMENTS.
+The Credit Union will follow all requirements of the Mortgage Servicing Rule published by the Consumer Financial Protection Bureau (CFPB) and the requirements, as they apply to the Credit Union, and the guidelines of the Credit Union’s Mortgage Servicing Policy (See Policy 7360 or 7361).
+This includes, but is not limited to, early intervention, continuity of contact, and loss mitigation.

 REMINDER NOTICES.
-Reminder notices should be sent, either manually or by computer, [[7510-1]], [[7510-2]] and [[7510-3]] days after the payment due date.
-Notices should contain information outlining the potential actions that the Credit Union may take based on applicable Federal law and provisions within respective account agreements.
+Reminder notices should be sent, either manually or electronically (if proper consent has been received), [[7510-1]], [[7510-2]] and [[7510-3]] days after the payment due date.
+Notices should contain information outlining the potential actions that the Credit Union may take based on applicable Federal and state law and provisions within respective account agreements.

 TELEPHONE CALLS.
 The Credit Union's policy is to contact the borrower when it first becomes necessary.
 The timing of the call is determined by the collector's reasonable business judgment.
-As a general rule, loans with greater risk exposure, narrower margins, and/or troubled payment history warrant a quick response, and personal contact would be prudent as early as first day of delinquency.
+As a general rule, loans with greater risk exposure, narrower margins, and/or troubled payment history warrant a quicker response, and personal contact would be prudent as early as the first day of delinquency.
 The Credit Union will also consider and comply with the Telephone Consumer Protection Act, when applicable (See Policy 9600).
 An effective collection call involves two basic steps:

-State reason for the call and ask fact-finding questions;
+Identify the credit union, state the reason for the call and ask fact-finding questions;

-Present proposal based on an analysis of the member’s delinquency and obtain commitment from member.
+Present a proposal based on an analysis of the member’s delinquency and obtain commitment from the member.

+At no time will a collection call imply that an action will be taken that the credit union does not plan to take or is prohibited from taking.
+In addition, calls will not be made at an inconvenient time for the member (e.g., early morning or late at night).
+Furthermore, if the member requests that the credit union make no further contact at a particular phone number, that request will be honored.

 LETTERS.
-Collection letters are designed to reach those members who cannot be contacted by telephone.
-These communications will only contain potential legal action that the Credit Union plans to take as a result of delinquency and are compliant with applicable Federal and state laws.
-Communications will refrain from utilizing language that implies an impact on the member’s credit or credit reputation.
+Collection letters are designed to reach those members who cannot be contacted by telephone or in follow up to verbal communication.
+These communications will only contain potential legal action that the Credit Union plans to take as a result of delinquency or is able to take in light of applicable Federal and state laws and contractual agreements.
 Collections management will send the following letters when applicable:

 First Notice.
 The Credit Union will send a letter to the member when his/her loan is [[7510-4]] days past due.